An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Abstract

 \section{Abstract}

-This paper presents an evaluation of a number of probabilistic algorithms for localization of autonomous underwater vehicles (AUVs) using bathymetry data.
-The algorithms, based on the principles of the Bayes filter, work by fusing bathymetry information with depth and altitude data from an AUV.
+This paper presents an evaluation of four probabilistic algorithms for localization of autonomous underwater vehicles (AUVs) using bathymetry data.
+The algorithms work by fusing bathymetry information with depth and altitude data from an AUV.
 Four different Bayes filter-based algorithms are used to design the localization algorithms: the Extended Kalman Filter (EKF), Unscented Kalman Filter (UKF), Particle Filter (PF), and Marginalized Particle Filter (MPF).
-We evaluate the performance of these four Bayesian bathymetry-based AUV localization approaches under variable conditions and available computational resources.
+We evaluate the performance of these four Bayesian bathymetry-based AUV localization approaches on eight real-world lake bathymetry maps of Minnesota lakes, with both linear and mixed motion policies.
 The localization algorithms overcome unique challenges of the underwater domain, including visual distortion and radio frequency (RF) signal attenuation, which often make landmark-based localization infeasible.
-Evaluation results on real-world bathymetric data show the effectiveness of each algorithm under a variety of conditions, with the MPF being the most accurate.
+Evaluation results on real-world bathymetry data show the effectiveness of each algorithm under a variety of conditions, with the MPF being the most accurate.